 Are You a Superstitious Athlete?
-You'd Be Better Off With a Routine

-Madison, Wisconsin – Most professional and college hockey players grow beards during the playoffs.
+Most professional and college hockey players grow beards during the playoffs.

 One former pro basketball player had a pair of shorts for each NBA team and would wear the ones with the logo of his team's next opponent to bed each night during the season.

 And baseball players are well known for following any number of rituals in search of success, from not washing their hats, helmets and uniforms to specific food and numerical requests.

 Yes, superstitions are plentiful in sports.
 But do they help or harm performance?

 "There are aspects of it that are helpful and aspects that actually hinder an athlete," UW Health Sport Psychologist Shilagh Mirgain, PhD, explains.
 "You can become too dependent on the superstition and not dependent on yourself."

 First and foremost, it's important to differentiate between superstition and routine.